ryotayamanaka/hackmakers/doc/05_deploy-image/deploy-image.md

 ## **STEP 4:** Unzip ADB Wallet

-1. Now go back to the Terminal window which is connected (via SSH) to the compute instance as `opc`.
+1. SSH into the compute instance using the private key you created earlier.
+First navigate to the folder where you created your SSH Keys.
+And connect using:

+    ```
+    ssh -i <private_key> opc@<public_ip_for_compute>
+    ```

-    Unzip the ADB wallet to the `/etc/oracle/graph/wallets` directory.
+2. Unzip the ADB wallet to the `/etc/oracle/graph/wallets` directory.
 Modify the commands as appropriate for your environment and execute them as `opc`.

     ```
     cd /etc/oracle/graph/wallets